State-certified residential real estate appraiser

-- Find a certified appraiser willing to supervise your work experience as a trainee.
+- Find a certified appraiser willing to supervise your work experience as a licensed registered appraiser trainee.

-To be eligible to take the exam, you must successfully complete:
+To be eligible to take the exam, you must have:

 - A total of 200 classroom hours of approved real estate appraisal courses, including all of the following: